luizbgomide/sovereign/spells.md

 #### Arctic Circle
 The caster invokes a gust of deepest winter on a point within one hundred feet per level, freezing everything in a radius up to ten feet per caster level.

 All liquids freeze solid down to a depth of two feet and all living creatures not impervious to arctic cold must suffer 1d6 damage per two levels of the caster, with a Physical save for half damage.
-Those who fail their Physical saves are numbed by the cold and lose their Move action each round for the next 1d4 rounds.
+Those who fail their Physical saves are numbed by the cold and lose their [Move Action](/combat#move-action) each round for the next 1d4 rounds.

 The frozen area warms again at the usual rate for the surrounding environment.